 Representatives from Isaacson Miller, the recruiting firm Penn State hired to help with the search process, will be there.

-Faculty, staff and students who attend will be asked to share their ideas about the following:• the challenges and opportunities Penn State will face in the next 10 years;
+Faculty, staff and students who attend will be asked to share their ideas about the following:

 The session on March 22 will be broadcast online so that participants at Penn State branch campuses will be able to participate.